The 21st Century of Gerry Anderson – Space 1999 (part 1)

 There was a time that Space 1999 was the biggest thing in TV science fiction.
 There were nerd fights over whether or not it was akshullay better than Star Trek.
 They were pointless battles to be sure, but they happened.
 Which means people genuinely cared about it.
 At one time there was a passionate fanbase for the last of 21st Century Studio’s live action science fiction shows.

 Gerry Anderson is frequently described by those who loved him as the least sentimental man they ever knew.
 When a project was over, he lit it with a match, turned, and walked away without ever looking back at the smoldering remains.
 Anderson had created something uniquely wonderful with Supermarionation.
 For better than a decade Gerry Anderson had developed and built up a team of experts who delivered something that even today is just a little magical.
 But when The Secret Service was canceled by Lew Grade.
-Gerry Anderson, shut it all down, fired everyone, then had the models and puppet smashed with sledgehammers, throwing Supermarionation away as garbage.
+Gerry Anderson shut it all down, fired everyone, then had the models and puppets smashed with sledgehammers, throwing Supermarionation away as garbage.

 When UFO didn’t get an American network buy, it died for Anderson.
 On to the next live-action and non-child-friendly project.
 A completely forgettable early seventies British actioner called The Protectors.
 I’ll give credit where it’s due, it was a lot better than it should have been.
 It wasn’t a spy show, that craze was over, but you couldn’t call it a police procedural or a private eye drama either.
 Basically, Anderson didn’t really commit himself to it being anything other than a generic team of action men (and one woman) for hire.
 Britain’s entry into the Common Market meant that they could now shoot all over Europe instead of just Birmingham.
 The use of 16mm film kept the cost down, hiring Robert Vaughn got the show a syndication deal in America, and the opening theme could not have been more Swinging London.